botwillacceptanything/botwillacceptanything/README.md

 >Nomic is a program in which changing its own code is its primary function.
 In that respect it differs from almost all other software.
 Nomic outsources to humans the work of proposing changes to the code, debating the wisdom of changing it in that way, voting on the changes, and merging them into master.
 Even this core of the program, of course, can be changed.

 Each pull request on this repo is voted on by the community.
 If the vote passes, the Nomic server will update itself to the new version.
-Any part of the code can be changed (including the voting system), as long as the community votes for it.
+Any part of the code can be changed (including the voting system).

 ## Getting Started